 23. Sprinkle salt as required.

-24. Stir and saute for 4 to 5 minutes.
+24. Stir and saute for 4 to 5 minutes on medium-low heat.

 25. Add the cooked chickpeas.

-26. Stir well.
+26. Stir and mix well.

 28. Add crushed pomegranate seeds powder or dry mango powder.
 I used ¾ teaspoon of dry mango powder (amchur).

-29. Stir well.
+29. Stir and mix again.

 32. Lastly add crushed 1 teaspoon of crushed kasuri methi (dry fenugreek leaves).
+If you don’t have crushed fenugreek leaves then skip adding them.

 33. Simmer the gravy for 1 to 2 minutes.

-Few more tasty Punjabi recipes for you!
+Few more tasty Punjabi Recipes for you!

 Palak Chole